cypress-io/cypress-example-recipes/examples/server-communication__xhr-assertions/README.md

 # Assertions checking network request and response

-This recipe shows how to spy on a network request and assert the request data and the response
+This recipe shows how to spy on a network call and assert its request and response data.

 [cypress/integration/spec.js](cypress/integration/spec.js) runs multiple assertions against an XHR object